 Induction of new pupils

-Pupils entering Years 8 -11 are, wherever possible, invited to spend a day in School and, if feasible, new boarders are encouraged to spend a night in the appropriate boarding house.
+Pupils are invited to spend a day in school and, if feasible, new boarders are encouraged to spend a taster night in the appropriate boarding house.

-New pupils are allocated a specific pupil to look after them in the first few weeks.
-This will be someone who is in their tutor group, and if possible in the same classroom sets.
-It is the responsibility of the Heads of School to organise and monitor this.
+New pupils are allocated a specific pupil (buddy) to look after them in the first few weeks.
+This will be someone who is in their House and/or tutor group, and if possible in the same classroom sets.

-At the start of Year 7 all pupils are placed in a tutor group numbering about 18 pupils.
-Allocation of pupils takes into account existing friendships and social mix.
+At the start of Year 7 all pupils are placed in a House and tutor group.

 The tutor meets the tutor group twice daily for registration; in addition, there are two extended tutor periods a week.
 In Years 7-11, the PSHE programme is taught by a dedicated team of PSHE teachers to tutor groups, giving pupils further opportunities for personal development.